 A report describing this stage and the A2A lens can be found here

-Stage 2 will launch in 2019 with completion of a local CAP in the Frontenac Arch Area which addresses local conservation priorities within the context of A2A scale challenges and objectives:
+Stage 2 launched in 2019 with completion of a local CAP in the Frontenac Arch Area which addresses local conservation priorities within the context of A2A scale challenges and objectives:

 This project builds on a successful 2016-2017 SEED grant project in which A2A developed a landscapescale "lens" approach to applying the Conservation Action Planning (CAP) Framework within the Algonquin to Adirondack (A2A) corridor.
 The goal is to pilot this lens approach while developing a local Conservation Action Plan and establishing the necessary process and evidence to apply our landscape scale Lens to multiple Conservation Action Plans across the A2A corridor.
 Conservation Action Planning represents a robust, repeatable and well- tested open concept planning process, building on existing local conservation efforts through stakeholder workshops that focus on opportunity and action.
 Applying the A2A landscape scale lens will place threats, targets, and actions within a regional context to ensure that local conservation action plans consider the bigger conservation picture.

-Activities will occur in 4 stages: 1.
+Activities occurred in 4 stages: 1.
 Confirmation of local CAP study area boundaries and stakeholders 2.
 Preliminary workshops to apply the A2A lens and stakeholder engagement models 3.
 Local Conservation Action Plan workshops that incorporate the landscape scale work from stage 1.
 4. Report production with CAP priority actions and implementation strategy.
-This work will apply and test the feasibility of the landscape corridor scale A2A Cap lens and process as developed through the work in Stage 1.